ansys/grantami-dataflow-extensions/README.rst

    There are three options to address this issue:

-   - Re-run the command above as a user with administrator priveleges.
+   - Re-run the command above as a user with administrator privileges.
 This will ensure the package is installed system-wide.
    - Run the command ``python -m pip install --user ansys-grantami-dataflow-toolkit`` as the same user that runs MI Data Flow.
 This will install the package such that the Data Flow user can access it, and will suppress the user